 In the past he has written music for numerous theatrical productions in New York City and the region at such venues as the Juilliard School Drama Division, the Delaware and Philadelphia Theatre Companies, the 78th Street Theater Lab, and the Jean Cocteau Repertory Theater.
-In addition he worked with Hyperspace Cowgirls, a now-defunct multimedia company creating software edutainment for children.
+In addition he worked with Hyperspace Cowgirls, a now-defunct multimedia company, creating music and soundscapes for software for children.

 When not otherwise busy with his music and his family, he plays soccer, tinkers with vintage bicycles and accordions, and sails small boats.